 In addition to satisfactory grades, students must maintain an attendance rate of 80% throughout the course in order to pass.
 This course covers two full semesters of material.
 Students who complete the course receive academic credit at the Centre for Buddhist Studies for TSTD 120 Buddhist Studies Summer Program I (6 credits total: equivalent to 12 ECTS points).
 Students spend four hours each day in class and the expected work time outside of class ranges between two and four hours per day depending on student interest and ability.

-Ana Lopes is a lecturer in Religious Studies at the University of Virginia.
-Specializing in the study of Buddhism, anthropology of expressive forms, visual anthropology, and globalization, she has conducted years of fieldwork throughout Asia, Europe, and the Americas and recently held appointments as visiting scholar at the Center for the Study of World Religions (Harvard University) and at the Department of Performance Studies (Tisch School – New York University).
-Lopes is the author of the book Tibetan Buddhism in Diaspora: Cultural Re-signification in Practice and Institutions (Routledge 2015), a pioneering work concerning the contemporary global spread of Tibetan Buddhism.
-She has recently finalized her first ethnographic movie, Tempo Circulante, an 80-minute visual essay about the Kalachakra Initiation presided over by the Dalai Lama in Bodhgaya in the beginning of 2012.
+Ana Cristina Lopes is a lecturer at the Department of Religious Studies of the University of North Carolina at Greensboro.
+Specialized in the study of Buddhism, anthropology of expressive forms, visual anthropology and globalization, she has conducted years of fieldwork throughout Asia, Europe and the Americas and recently held appointments as visiting scholar at Center for the Study of World Religions (Harvard University) and at the Department of Performance Studies (Tisch School – New York University).
+Ana Cristina is the author of the book Tibetan Buddhism in Diaspora: Cultural Re-signification in Practice and Institutions (Routledge 2015), a pioneering work concerning the contemporary global spread of Tibetan Buddhism.
+She is currently finalizing her first ethnographic movie Kalachakra: Circle of Time, a 73-minute visual essay about the Kalachakra Initiation presided over by the Dalai Lama in Bodhgaya in the beginning of 2012.